About the Programme

 What is ETV?

-The EU ETV Pilot Programme was launched in 2011 as a voluntary scheme to increase the marketability of innovative environmental technologies and raise confidence in ecoinnovations by providing independent and credible information on the performance of environmental technologies.
+The EU ETV Programme was launched in 2011 as a voluntary scheme to increase the marketability of innovative environmental technologies and raise confidence in ecoinnovations by providing independent and credible information on the performance of environmental technologies.

 More specifically, the Programme is one of the tools in under Ecoinnovation Action Plan - Action 4 aimed at mobilising support to SMEs in order to improve investment readiness, networking opportunities as well as market confidence in eco-innovation.